Grumpy Finance Trading 8.6% Higher This Week (GRUMPY)

 Buying and Selling Grumpy Finance

-It is usually not presently possible to buy alternative cryptocurrencies such as Grumpy Finance directly using U.S. dollars.
-Investors seeking to acquire Grumpy Finance should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Grumpy Finance using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Grumpy Finance directly using U.S. dollars.
+Investors seeking to trade Grumpy Finance should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Grumpy Finance using one of the exchanges listed above.

 Receive News & Updates for Grumpy Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Grumpy Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.